arunpraba/reactjs.org/src/content/learn/passing-data-deeply-with-context.md

 2. **Use** that context from the component that needs the data. (`Heading` will use `LevelContext`.)
 3. **Provide** that context from the component that specifies the data. (`Section` will provide `LevelContext`.)

-Context lets a parent--even a distant one!--provide some data to the entire tree inside of it.
+Context enables a parent--even a distant one!--provide some data to the entire tree inside of it.

 <DiagramGroup>